rjspencer/docs/theming.md

 : whether or not to show photos submitted to the accounts by fans

     defaults to false

+exclusive
+:	whether or not to show exclusive content

+	accepted values are `true` or `false`

+	defaults to showing both in the case that the user is logged in and authorized to see it

 limit
 : the amount of photos to list per page